Pride of the Pack: Tech. Sgt. Melanie Bedwell

 |0

 This work, Pride of the Pack: Tech.
 Sgt.
-Melanie Bedwell [Image 3 of 3], by SrA Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Melanie Bedwell, by SrA Akeem Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT